The 2023-2024 Junior Ambassador program application period is closed. Applications for the 2024-2025 cohort will open in March 2024.

 The Miami Waterkeeper Junior Ambassador program is a year-long program that develops a cohort of high school students into young environmental leaders.
-Through the Junior Ambassador program, South Florida students become community leaders by gaining an understanding of issues impacting Biscayne Bay and the surrounding watershed, receiving training in civic engagement and advocacy, sharing their acquired knowledge with diverse audiences, and helping to organize interactive volunteer events.
+Through this program, South Florida students become community leaders by gaining an understanding of issues impacting Biscayne Bay and the surrounding watershed.
+Junior Ambassadors receive training in civic engagement and advocacy, share their acquired knowledge with diverse audiences, and help to organize interactive volunteer events.

-This program helps students become versed in the complex relationship between social, environmental, governmental, and economic issues that are central to cultivating a culture of environmental awareness and advocacy in South Florida, which is relevant worldwide.
-The program is offered at no cost to participating students, as part of Miami Waterkeeper’s mission.
+This program helps students become versed in the complex relationship between social, environmental, governmental, and economic issues that are central to cultivating a culture of environmental awareness and advocacy in South Florida–which is relevant worldwide.
+The program is offered at no cost to participating students.

-Want to read about what last year’s Junior Ambassador group accomplished?
-Click here to read about our 2019-2020 year in review!
+Want to read about what past Junior Ambassador groups have accomplished?
+Click here to read about our 2021-2022 year in review!

 Why Should I Apply?